-The Fitzpatrick DNA Study is a Y-DNA surname project initiated by The Fitzpatrick - Mac Giolla Phádraig Clan Society.
-As of 2019, it is one of the oldest and largest Y-DNA Irish surname studies in existence.
+The Fitzpatrick DNA Study is a Y-DNA surname project initiated in 2000 by The Fitzpatrick - Mac Giolla Phádraig Clan Society.
+As of 2020, it is one of the oldest Y-DNA Irish surname studies in existence.
 The project has yielded surprising information about the structure and history of our Clan.
 We have discovered many unexpected connections, and theories have been both confirmed and overturned.
 Oftentimes, many more questions have been raised than answered.

 The Fitzpatrick DNA Study began as the brainchild of Colleen Fitzpatrick, PhD, whose interest was sparked while returning to California having attended our first Fitzpatrick International Gathering in 2000.
 On her flight home she read an article in CARA, the Aer Lingus inflight magazine, which explained:

 “… But surely, the wildest green-genes project in town must be the Royal Irish Academy's Genetic History and Geography of Ireland.
 It's a collaboration of 40 scientists, archaeologists and historians North and South, sampling DNA from prehistoric Irish bones and anonymous contemporary samples.
 The idea is to use new molecular-analysis techniques to link DNA with Irish surnames, tapping into the ancient genetics of Europe, the Near East and North Africa, by mapping migrations since the last Ice Age 13,000 years ago”.